In New Year's speech, Taiwan president warns China against 'military adventurism'

 Taiwan says it is an independent country and has repeatedly vowed to defend its freedom and democracy.

-"We will hold fast to our sovereignty, uphold the values of freedom and democracy, defend territorial sovereignty and national security, and maintain peace and stability in the Indo-Pacific region."
+"We will hold fast to our sovereignty, uphold the values of freedom and democracy, defend territorial sovereignty and national security, and maintain peace and stability in the Indo-Pacific region," Tsai said.

-(Reporting by Sarah Wu; Additional reporting by Ben Blanchard; Editing by Kim Coghill)
+(Reporting by Sarah Wu; Additional reporting by Ben Blanchard and Ryan Woo in Beijing Editing by Kim Coghill and Frances Kerry)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.